wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 ## Who this guide is for
 This guide is for the maintainers and developers of the keybrd library and it's extensions.
-It is assumed the reader is familiar with C++ language including pointers, objects, classes, static class variables, aggregation, inheritance, polymorphism, and enum.
+It is assumed the reader is familiar with C++ language including pointers, objects, classes, static class variables, composition, aggregation, inheritance, polymorphism, and enum.
-Some classes use bit manipulation.
+Debouncer and I/O expander use bit manipulation.

 ## Class inheritance diagrams